iAlan02/katacoda-scenarios/gitlab-101/get-started/step2.md

 If we run `git status`{{execute}} we can see that the new file untracked in the repository.

-Git recognizes that we0ve created a new file, but it is currently untracked and git doesn't know about it.
+Git recognizes that we've created a new file, but it is currently untracked and git doesn't know about it.